zchee/golang-wiki/Modules.md

 2. **Major subdirectory**: Create a new `v3` subdirectory (e.g., `my/module/v3`) and place a new `go.mod` file in that subdirectory.
 The module path must end with `/v3`.
 Copy or move the code into the `v3` subdirectory.
 Update import statements within the module to also use `/v3` (e.g., `import "github.com/my/module/v3/mypkg"`).
 Tag the release with `v3.0.0`.
    * This provides greater backwards compatibility.
 In particular, Go versions older than 1.9.7 and 1.10.3 are also able to properly consume and build a v2+ module created using this approach.
+   * A more sophisticated approach here could exploit type aliases (introduced in Go 1.9) and forwarding shims between major versions residing in different subdirectories.
+This can provide additional compatibility and allow one major version to be implemented in terms of another major version, but would entail more work for a module author.
+An in-progress tool to automate this is `goforward`.
+Please see [here](https://golang.org/cl/137076) for more details and rationale, along with a functioning initial version of `goforward`.

 See https://research.swtch.com/vgo-module for a more in-depth discussion of these alternatives.

 ## Migration Considerations

-The section does not present any material that is not also covered elsewhere on this page, but it attempts to briefly enumerate the major decisions to be made when migrating to modules as well as listing other migration-related topics.
+The details of the material presented in this section are covered detail elsewhere on this page, but this section attempts to briefly enumerate the major decisions to be made when migrating to modules as well as listing other migration-related topics.

-This section is a work-in-progress that will improve over time as best practices emerge from the community.
+This material is primarily based on best practices that have emerged from the community as part of the modules experiment; this section is therefore a work-in-progress that will improve over time as the community gains more experience.

 Overall: